ztmaimus/Glass-Cannon-HSR-Rules/README.md

 ## MAIN RULE
-- NO TANKS
-- NO HEALERS
+- NO TANKS / NO HEALERS (If forced to use in trial, and no way to bypass, it's fine)

 ## Other Rules
 - for rule #5 milestones, check below